v1st/ToDo/README.md

-# My personal tak on a Todo / Task Management app
+# My personal take on a Todo / Task Management app